amosbatto/native-dics/README.md

 ## GoldenDict - desktop application / applicación de escritorio

-It is recommended to install the latest development version of GoldenDict, which is packaged in most Linux distributions.
+It is recommended to install the latest development version of GoldenDict, which is already packaged in most Linux distributions.
 For example, the following command installs GoldenDict in Debian/Ubuntu/Mint:
 `sudo apt install goldendict`

-For Windows, it is recommended to download the [installer for GoldenDict 1.5.0rc2](https://sourceforge.net/projects/goldendict/files/early%20access%20builds/GoldenDict-1.5.0-RC2-372-gc3ff15f-Install.exe/download)
+For Windows, it is recommended to download the [GoldenDict 1.5.0rc2 installer](https://sourceforge.net/projects/goldendict/files/early%20access%20builds/GoldenDict-1.5.0-RC2-372-gc3ff15f-Install.exe/download)

 To use these dictionaries in GoldenDict on a PC, download the directories of the dictionaries that you want to use and copy those directories to any location on your local computer.
 Then, open GoldenDict and go to **Edit > Dictionaries** in the menu.
 In the "**Dictionaries**" dialog box that opens, go to the **Sources** tab and then the **Files** sub-tab.
 Then, click on the **Add** button to add a new path.
 Then enter the path where you stored the directories of the dictionaries.
 Also remember to mark the **Recursive** option for that path.
 Then click on the **Rescan Now** button so the dictionaries will immediately be added to GoldenDict or restart GoldenDict so it will scan for the new dictionaries when starting.